-Deep into the southern edge of Texas almost to the border of Mexico, lies Terlingua — a small community of desert dwellers, artists and now even some retirees, who romanticize this long-gone mining town from the early 1900s.
-A hundred years ago, this was the headquarters of the "Mercury" rush, much like the gold rush in California and Alaska.
-The mines went bust by the 40s, the community abandoned ship and Terlingua soon entered "ghost town" territory.
-The town got its second wave in the late 60s, thanks to the now legendary "International chili cook off," that takes place on the first Saturday of November with over ten thousand chili heads attending.
+Deep into the western edge of Texas almost to the border of Mexico, lies Terlingua — a small community of desert dwellers, artists, and retirees, who romanticize this long-gone mining town from the early 1900s.
+A hundred years ago, this was the headquarters of the "mercury" rush, much like the gold rush in California and Alaska.
+The mines went bust by the 40s, the community abandoned ship, and Terlingua soon entered "ghost town" territory.
+The town got its second wave in the 60s, thanks to the allegedly legendary "International chili cook-off," that takes place on the first Saturday of November and draws over ten thousand chili heads.
 Some locals describe it as the "Burning Man of chili," stressing on the "burn," while others "couldn't be paid enough to attend it."
-For much of the rest of winter, Terlingua is a routine stop over point for visitors to the Big Bend National Park, who come to the Trading Company (for sunset at the porch over beers), the Starlight Theater (for dinner) and to browse the healthy scattering of art installations and galleries in town.
+For much of the rest of winter, Terlingua is a routine stopover point for visitors to the Big Bend National Park, who come to the Trading Company (for sunset at the porch over beers), the Starlight Theater (for dinner), and to browse the fair scattering of art installations and galleries in town.

 The original residents never came back to Terlingua, having long abandoned the cinnabar-infused American dream.
-Over the decades, Terlingua has become a magnet for creatives, artists, drifters, loners and eccentrics — individualists who seek solace, no attention, almost to the point of hiding in anonymity.
-It's a tough life out here in the desert with the high, harsh sun and its 100 plus degree shroud being the primary visitor in town for much of summer.
+Over the decades, Terlingua has become a magnet for creatives, artists, drifters, loners and eccentrics — individualists who seek solace, almost to the point of hiding in anonymity.
+It's a tough life out there in the desert with the high sun and its 100-plus degree shroud being the primary visitor in town for much of summer.
 However, the very individualist nature of its residents, along with a predominantly brutal climate and marginal economy have made this a tight community.
-Members hold on to each other dearly and firmly believe they are in paradise.
-For visitors, this close community bond is out on full view on Day of the Dead (Dia de los Muertos), held every November 2nd at the cemetery with over 400 graves — mostly of old time miners, but some of recently departed souls.
+Members hold on to each other dearly, and firmly believe they are in paradise.
+For visitors, this close community bond is out on full view on Day of the Dead (Dia de Los Muertos), held every November 2nd at the cemetery with over 400 graves — mostly of old-time miners, but some of recently departed souls.

 The Terlingua Trading Company porch is the social hub every afternoon.
-The daily tradition of "come grab a beer, find a spot on the bench, start a conversation, play or listen to music, make friends and watch the sun go down" is core to Terlingua now.
+Its daily tradition of "come grab a beer, find a spot on the bench, start a conversation, play or listen to music, make friends and watch the sun go down" is synonymous to the porch.
 Even on November 2nd, people first commune here over a few brews, get their face painted and sing some songs before going down to the cemetery.
 Local artist Molly Finnerty paints many a Catrina at the porch.
-Catrina face make ups are a tradition on Day of the Dead, not as a mark of haunting, rather a joyous acceptance of death.
-Face painting starts in the afternoon, with children and grown ups alike lining up as musicians let loose.
-Beers flow freely, children dance around in hoops, visitors mngle with locals and even the pets walk the porch for treats and affection from everybody.
-The porch is almost like a control tower of sorts for social and community events.
+Catrina face makeups are a tradition on Day of the Dead, not as a mark of haunting, rather a joyous acceptance of death.
+Face painting starts in the afternoon, with children and grown-ups alike lining up, as musicians let loose.
+Beers flow freely, children dance around in hoops, visitors mingle with locals, and even the pets walk the porch for treats and affection from everybody.
+The porch acts as a control tower of sorts for social and community events.
 Local residents describe Terlingua as "a town of misfits that fit in, all of 'em misfits but not in the same way."

 One of the regulars at the porch, Dr. Doug (or the Doc as he was known here) offered several hours of group therapy on living free, being happy and not worrying too much in life.
 His medicines came in ice cold bottles - usually in packs of six - for anybody who wanted to join him.
 On my three visits to Terlingua, I saw the legendary Doc sitting at his "clinic."
 By 3pm, the medicines were out in full flow, sometimes even earlier and then the others joined in.
 On my fourth visit, I learnt that Dr. Dough had passed away in an unfortunate fire accident.
 Rest in peace Doc (Douglas Paul Blackmon, 1954 - 2017).

 One of the early visitors to the cemetery, other than the organizing family, and their local friends are the King and Queen (Catrin and Catrina).
-Randy McLaughlin - the "King (Catrin)” for the last many years - and Grace Sullivan - the “Queen (Catrina) for the last three years - do the rounds of the graves as a mark of respect and deliberate reflection.
-Women adorned in red roses is a common sight, the roses signifying that memories of the lost will not be eroded by death.
-The local community and visitors gather at the cemetery before sundown to acknowledge and pray for the spiritual journey of those that have departed.
+Randy McLaughlin, the "King (Catrin)” for the last many years, and Grace Sullivan, the “Queen (Catrina)" for the last three years do the rounds of the graves as a mark of respect and deliberate reflection.
+Women adorned in red roses is a common sight — the roses signifying that memories of the lost will not be eroded by death.
+The local community and visitors gather at the cemetery before sundown to acknowledge and pray for the spiritual wellness of those that have departed.

-This work is part of my series on Day of the Dead in Terlingua over the past two years.
+This work is part of my series on Day of the Dead in Terlingua over the past three years.
 I've found this to be an incredible community of creative souls and warm people.
-While Day of the Day is a Mexican tradition and is now celebrated in pockets in various parts of the United States, Terlingua's version is special with its community bond, old stories and genuine acknowledgement of its residents.
+While Day of the Day is a Mexican tradition and is celebrated in various parts of the United States, Terlingua's edition is special with its community bond, old stories and genuine acknowledgement of its residents.
 I hope to document more Day of the Dead celebrations in this ghost town in the coming years.
 Please do not use, reproduce or manipulate these images in anyway for commercial or other uses.
-If you'd like to get in touch regarding these images, please use the Contact form on the left panel.
+If you'd like to get in touch regarding these images, please use the Contact form.